A Lesson to Learn: T2 Biosystems Inc. (TTOO)

 Sponsored

-TTOO currently public float of 141.29M and currently shorts hold a 8.39% ratio of that float.
-Today, the average trading volume of TTOO was 4.44M shares.
+The average price from analysts is $2.75.
+TTOO currently public float of 143.13M and currently shorts hold a 7.47% ratio of that float.
+Today, the average trading volume of TTOO was 4.97M shares.

 TTOO’s Market Performance